yaowser/DDS-Case-Study-2/README.md

 "CS2.ipynb" is the python code to create the matrix

 # Data directory:

+"DailyClosingPrice.csv" is the raw data from the AGIO stock

+"LogReturns.csv" is the log returns of the AGIO stock

+"vol10.csv" is the volatility decay at 10

+"vol30.csv" is the volatility decay at 30

+"vol100.csv" is the volatility decay at 100

 "TEMP.csv" is the original data of average monthly temperatures of countries